-Sure, it saves money to have greens fresh from your garden... and you can save even more when you learn how to freeze your greens.
+It saves money to have fresh greens from your garden, but you can save even more when you learn how to freeze your greens.

 Pick your greens first thing in the morning.
 This will maximize the moisture in them.
 As the day gets hotter, greens pull some of their moisture toward their roots and away from the leaves.
 You want all of that moisture when you preserve your harvest.

 Plan a morning when you can pick your greens early and then freeze them immediately.
 Greens will begin to wilt fairly soon after picking, and you want to capture as much of that fresh goodness as possible.

 It is vitally important that you clean your greens thoroughly.
 If you don't, you may end up with grains of dirt or sand in them—there are few things worse than taking a bite of yummy greens and feeling grit in your teeth.

 Here's the best way to wash your greens.

 - Put the picked greens in a large pot or pan of water and swish them around for a minute.

 - Remove the greens, pour the water out, and fully rinse out your pot or pan.

 - Repeat.
 This time, after you swish them around, let them sit in the water for about a half-hour.

 - When you return to them, DON'T SWISH THE WATER.
 Carefully remove the greens, then rinse and wash the pot.